craigmc08/dotfiles/README.md

 cp /etc/nixos/hardware-configuration.nix hosts/<hostname>/hardware-configuration.nix
 ```

-4. Make `hosts/<hostname>/default.nix` and import at least `../../nixos`.
+4. Make `hosts/<hostname>/system.nix` and import at least `../../system`.
 You can
   also put system-specific configuration here.
 Use an existing host for inspiration!

-  - `kafka` runs in WSL.
+5. Also make `hosts/<hostname>/user.nix` and import at least `../../user`.
+Use an
-  - More coming soon!
+  existing host for inspiration to see what kinds of programs and config options are available.

-5. Add an entry to `nixosConfigurations` in `flake.nix` for your new host.
+7. Add an entry to `nixosConfigurations` in `flake.nix` for your new host.

-6. `git add` the changed files.
+8. `git add` the changed files.

-7. `./up` to build the system with the new configuration.
+9. `./up` to build the system with the new configuration.

 Whenever you want to update your system, run `./up` to pull changes from the
 origin remote and rebuild.